 Stony Brook University’s efforts to promote gender equality

 Each of the IMPACT university champions shared his experience on the road to promote gender equality and common themes emerged.

-“Stony Brook University engages students from the day they arrive on our campus,” Stanley told The University Network (TUN).
+“Stony Brook University engages students from the day they arrive on our campus,” Samuel, Stanley, president of Stony Brook, told The University Network (TUN).

 Stanley has made gender equality at Stony Brook University a priority since he became an IMPACT champion.
 His goal is to bring real change by focusing on three key areas for improvement:

 - Eliminating existing gender gap – from matriculation to graduation – at the university;

 - Using the university’s Center for the Study of Men and Masculinities to build a global understanding of men’s role in achieving gender equality; and

 - Integrating gender equality into the academic and social experience of the university.